 Americans today are accustomed to a Supreme Court that has nearly unfettered power over its appellate jurisdiction to choose which cases it hears and which it discards.
 Indeed, in 2004, the Supreme Court granted a mere 85 certiorari petitions out of the 8,593 before it.
 This is a far cry from the early days of the Republic when Chief Justice John Marshall unabashedly declared that the Supreme Court had no more right to decline the exercise of jurisdiction which is given, than to usurp that which is not given.
 The one or the other would be treason to the Constitution.
 Questions may occur which we would gladly avoid; but we cannot avoid them.
-All we can do is, to exercise our best judgment, and conscientiously to perform our duty.2 islation: the Judiciary Act of 1789.3 Besides the limited direction provided in the Constitution itself, for the first century of the Court's existence the 1789 Act defined its entire jurisdictional universe.
+All we can do is, to exercise our best judgment, and conscientiously to perform our duty.

 Undeniably, the jurisdictional framework of Marshall's time was considerably different from that of the present day.
-The law of jurisdiction under which he and his Brethren labored consisted entirely of one piece of leg-
+The law of jurisdiction under which he and his Brethren labored consisted entirely of one piece of legislation: the Judiciary Act of 1789.
+Besides the limited direction provided in the Constitution itself, for the first century of the Court's existence the 1789 Act defined its entire jurisdictional universe.

 By today's standards, Marshall's perceived mandate is striking.
 Today, the Supreme Court does exactly the opposite of his observation: Given complete discretion over its docket, far more often than not the Court declines to exercise jurisdiction and thus avoids the overwhelming majority of questions put before it.
-Despite this clear turnaround from the early Republic's jurisprudence, today's Justices routinely extol what they view as the virtues of the Court's modern discretion versus the earlier system.
+Despite this clear turnaround from the early Republic's jurisprudence, today's Justices routincly extol what they view as the virtues of the Court's modern discretion versus the earlier system.
 Justice Arthur Goldberg believed that "the power to decide cases presupposes the power to determine what cases will be decided," as well as "the more subtle power to decide when, how, and under what circumstances an issue should or should not be accepted for review."
-Justice Thurgood Marshall reasoned that "deciding not to decide is... among the most important things done by the Supreme Court."
+Justice Thurgood Marshall reasoned that "deciding not to decide is ... among the most important things done by the Supreme Court."
+5